THE PLACE TO EXPLORE

 Explore Salzburg’s landmarks

 Hohensalzburg Fortress towers high above the city.
-But don’t worry, it’s easy to get there by funicular railroad.
+But don’t worry, it can be easily reached by funicular railroad.
 The castle dates back to the 11th century and is one of the oldest surviving castles in Europe.

 The extensive grounds, the exhibition rooms and the lovingly restored princely rooms provide a unique insight into the history of the town.
 Guided tours are offered regularly and there is a special audio guide for children.